 In fact, you may have heard of a kestrel’s alternate name, which is the Sparrow Hawk.
 This name was given because they will take sparrows and other birds of that size right out of the air!

 American Kestrel Range Map

 One of their favorite strategies to catch prey is to hover in the breeze from a relatively low height, looking for insects, invertebrates, small rodents, and birds.
 But life can be tough when you’re the smallest falcon since they are sometimes eaten as prey by larger raptors, as well as rat snakes and corn snakes!

 Kestrels have a distinct call that sounds like it’s saying “klee-klee-klee” or “killy, killy, killy,” which is usually repeated rapidly.
 Press the PLAY button below to hear an example!

 Bald Eagle Range Map

-They are most commonly seen around bodies of water.
-The reason for this is that they mostly eat fish!
+The reason that Bald Eagles are found around water is that they mostly eat fish!
 Look for them around marshes, lakes, coasts, and rivers.
 The BEST areas are forests near large bodies of water that provide good fishing AND tall trees for nesting sites.

-The Bald Eagle probably doesn’t sound like what you think.
+Below, you can hear what a Bald Eagle sounds like.
 If you imagine an intimidating eagle call, then you would be wrong.
 I think they sound more like a gull, with trills and little whistles.
-In fact, movie directors are so unimpressed with the sounds a Bald Eagle makes, it’s common for them to use the call of a Red-tailed Hawk instead for dramatic effect!

 Press PLAY above to hear a Bald Eagle!